sancsoft/beegit.github.io/content_strategy/_posts/2015-09-11-creating-content-that-matters.md

 If you are one of the many people who have no content strategy, here's a starting point: Stop writing and measuring views and shares.
 Start thinking about how to create content that matters to the audience you want to reach.
 This will be a painful process the first time, but it's the first step to content that will be successful.
 Let's do this![^1]

-[^1]Sorry for the emphatic call to action.
+[^1]: Sorry for the emphatic call to action.
 Content Marketing World gets me all fired up.